MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Return Value

-The current length of the queue.
+The current length of the `queue`.

 ### Example